hasura/graphql-engine/rfcs/lsp-rename-symbol.md

 [Demo Video](https://drive.google.com/file/d/1f5CoDk1Xa3NeDKalEOT1ETl-SDhC8JDD/view?usp=sharing)

-- Complex example: Rename `Model.definition.source.dataConnectorName`.
+- **Complex example**: Rename `Model.definition.source.dataConnectorName`.
 A `Model` references `DataConnectorLink`.
 When user renames the `dataConnectorName` from within a `Model`, it should give similar result to the previous example and rename the `DataConnectorLink` object everywhere, and update all its references as well as the original `DataConnectorLink` object.

 ```
 kind: Model